- Sashité for Developers

 Position Comparison

-Position A: Standard opening Position B: After player development
+Position A: Standard opening.
+Position B: After White’s development.

 STN diff (A → B):